sean-poole/baseball-schedule/README.md

 ## 🧢 Optimization:

 Win / Loss / Save information was unavailable in the APIs used in this project.
-If time permitted, I would find this data. <br />
+If time permitted, I would find and include this data. <br />
 Refactor the UI for a cleaner look.